openlit/openlit/README.md

 ## 💚 Community & Support

-Connect with the OpenLIT community and maintainers for support, discussions, and updates:
+Connect with OpenLIT community and maintainers for support, discussions, and updates:

 - 🌟 If you like it, Leave a star on our [GitHub](https://github.com/openlit/openlit/)
 - 🌍 Join our [Slack](https://join.slack.com/t/openlit/shared_invite/zt-2etnfttwg-TjP_7BZXfYg84oAukY8QRQ) Community for live interactions and questions.